 There are numerous technologies catering to various applications in 3D Printing.
 The most commonly used technologies are Selective Laser Sintering (SLS), Stereolithography (SLA), and Fused Filament Fabrication (FFF).
 To elaborate the varied nature of 3D Printing processes, here’s an article that gives detailed insights and compares the different 3D Printing technologies: SLS vs SLA vs FFF, thereby giving a cue as to what to expect from each of them and how they fare in comparison with each other.

 Note: FDM which stands for Fused Deposition Modeling is a proprietary technology by Stratasys.
 Whereas, FFF which is colloquially WRONGLY referred to as FDM, is a Desktop version of FDM.
-Know more about FDM vs FFF.
+FDM Vs FFF Difference

 Following are some of the distinguishing parameters for SLS vs SLA vs FFF:

 The primary distinguishing factor in all the aforementioned 3D Printing technologies is the method of 3D Printing process and the energy source.
 SLS technology consists of a bed of powder material, build platform, a laser and a recoater.
 The laser scans and sinters the powder based on the input part geometry.
 Then the platform goes down by an amount equivalent to one layer thickness value.
 The recoater then moves the new layer of material in its place.
 The laser scans and sinters the new layer of powder material, and the platform goes down again and this process continues till the entire part is fabricated bottom-up.
 Watch the video below.

 On the other hand, SLA technology consists of a vat of photopolymer resin material, a UV laser, and a recoater blade.
 The resin material is cured (hardened) using a UV laser source.
 Then a new layer of resin is deposited in place using a recoater blade, and the process repeats itself until the entire part is fabricated.
 Watch the video below.